cesport/clip-uniformat/README.md

 # **🏗️ CLIP fine tuning for Uniformat**
-**Finetune CLIP on for atuomatic classification of construction images into Uniformat categories using OpenAI's GPT-4o.**
+**Finetune CLIP on for automatic classification of construction images into Uniformat categories using OpenAI's GPT-4o.**

 ---